 The impact of the Art Deco period extended well beyond the 1930s, impacting later design movements.
 Its bold, innovative approach laid the foundation for a shift in aesthetics: a movement toward clean lines and geometric patterns.

-Find the dazzling Art Deco–inspired jewelry at GemsNY, where timeless sparkle meets modern brilliance and expert craftsmanship.
+Find the stunning Art Deco–inspired jewelry at GemsNY, where timeless sparkle meets modern brilliance and expert craftsmanship.

 Retro Jewelry (1935-1950)

 Retro jewelry emerged during World War II and was all about the golden age of Hollywood with all its glamor and sophistication.
 Bold designs with large statement pieces, often adorned with colorful gemstones, were popular.
-This vintage style jewelry displayed a sense of celebration and luxury, portraying the exuberance and escapism of the era.
+This vintage jewelry celebrated luxury, showing the high energy and freedom of the era.

 Striking and bright sculptural designs took the stage, often inspired by the style of movie stars.
-Yellow gold, oversized pieces and gemstones like amethyst, citrine and aquamarine created a distinctive look that is still sought-after today.
+Yellow gold, oversized pieces and gemstones like amethyst, citrine and aquamarine created a unique look that people still like today.

 The Transition in Jewelry Trends